iccaving/icccsite/content/tour/switzerland-2018-09-22.md

 {"Time to practice some toboggans - Chris demonstrates the posture, arms tucked in and legs bouncy." right}(P1080940.jpg)

 The canyon developed into a series of short pitches, jumps and toboggans.
 We moved relatively fast given we were five people, and three inexperienced ones, and we hadn't yet set up our leapfrog system in which a pair stays with their rope and alternates rigging pitches.
 There was one interesting abseil from a tree with some rather old rope as the anchor - we backed this up with a loose sling and derigged it for the last person down.
 Rhys rigged a nice C12 with a canyoning style drop off a good three metres above the water - falling into a deep pool is much better than trying to derig your descender whilst treading water.

 The most interesting pitch was one jammed with fallen trees.
 I spotted the bolts and edged out to rig, but fortunately it was up to Rhys to find the right way down, weaving the rope through the mass of trees to the water below.
 The others followed quickly and there were surprisingly few problems, though pulling the rope down took my entire body weight when it briefly got stuck somewhere.
 As this canyon isn't much used by guided groups, there's very little incentive to clear the dead trees out, and instead it probably needs a good few winter storms to shift them downstream.

-{"The final abseil was a mess of fallen trees." left}(P1080995.jpg)

 The canyon was over relatively quickly, within about three hours.
 We changed and dried ourself by the bridge that marks the beginning of the deeper, tougher Progero Inferiore section, and then wandered back to the car.
 Andreas bought us some beers and we sat on our patio, eating copious amounts of olive oil, balsamic vinegar and bread until we were full enough to make dinner.